 By susannl from St. Cloud, FL

 For me, cleaning the shower is an overwhelming task.
 One day while watching a commercial for one of those shower sprays, the words "cleans a shower in 10 days or keeps a clean shower clean" stood out.
-I came up with my own solution for a clean shower in 10 days.
-Every time I get into the shower I clean some of it.
-I divided my task into 5 parts:

 This is a motivational tip, as we all already know how to clean our shower stall.